danielsomerfield/howami/README.md

 ## Path to production
 * After smoke test in circle ci, push the container to dockerhub
-* Call into AWS to trigger fargate to pull down the container

 ## Cleanup
-- replace links with user defined networks in compose
 - remove dependency ordering so services don't count on it
-- clean docker images

 ## Primary Use Cases
 * Account Confirmation